 Instructions

-- Add 1 tbsp vegetable oil to a wok or a deep, large skillet on med/high heat.
-Add 3/4 cup red bell pepper, 3/4 cup carrots and 1 cup snap peas.
+- Add a tbsp of oil to a wok or a deep, large skillet on medium/high heat.
+Add red bell pepper, carrots and snap peas.
 Stir and cook for 1-2 minutes.
-Remove from pan and set aside.
+Remove from pan and set aside.2 tbsp vegetable oil, ¾ cup julienned red bell pepper, ¾ cup julienned carrots, 1 cup snap peas

-- Pour 3 cups chicken broth.
-Season with 2 tbsp soy sauce, 1 tbsp oyster sauce, salt and pepper to taste.
-Stir then allow the mixture to boil.
+- Pour chicken broth.
+Season with soy sauce, oyster sauce, salt and pepper to taste.
+Stir then allow the mixture to boil.3 cups chicken broth, 2 tbsp soy sauce, 1 tbsp oyster sauce, salt, pepper

-- Carefully add the canton noodles and stir until it absorbs all the liquid.
-Add chopped black fungus then remove from heat.
+- Carefully add the canton noodles and stir until it absorbs all the liquid.1 16 oz pack canton or flour stick noodles

-- Add back your cooked vegetables, half of your chopped green onions and 1 tsp of sesame oil.
-Stir until combined.
+- Add back your cooked vegetables, half of your chopped green onions and sesame oil.
+Stir until combined.1 tsp sesame oil, ½ cup chopped green onions

 - Sprinkle the rest of your green onions before serving.
 Best served warm.